MobileChromeApps/mobile-chrome-apps/docs/Publish.md

   * Note: the "cca exec" prefix is required only if keytool is not already available on your PATH

-3. Create a file called `android-release-keys.properties` at the root of your project (as a sibling to `www/`).
-Put into it:
+3. Put the following settings into a file called `android-release-keys.properties` at the root of your project (as a sibling to `www/`):

     ```
     storeFile=FILENAME.keystore